 Your current or former employer (i.e., the school principal in the case of teachers) must also be willing to certify various aspects of your teaching or training experience and background.

-D. Collected feedback of their training from at least two peers and 10 learners.
+• Collected feedback from at least four peers and 10 learners